acheo/cordova-plugin-ad-chartboost/README.md

 'Game Over' - The game over screen after a player is finished playing.
 'Leaderboard' - List of leaders in the game.
 'Settings' - Screen where player can change settings such as sound.
 'Quit' - Screen displayed right before the player exits a game.
 */

-//static interstitial, video interstial window.chartboost.preloadInterstitialAd('Default');//option, download ad previously for fast show window.chartboost.showInterstitialAd('Default');
+//static interstitial, video interstitial window.chartboost.preloadInterstitialAd('Default');//option, download ad previously for fast show window.chartboost.showInterstitialAd('Default');